wp-plugins/cp-related-posts/readme.txt

 A: You only should increase the similarity percentage, from the settings page of plugin.

+= Q: How to vary the number of words in the excerpt of related posts? =

+A: Go to the settings page of the plugin and enter an integer number in the attributes: "Number of words on posts excerpts" for related posts on single pages, and pages with multiple entries.
+The integer number represent the maximum amount of words in the excerpts of posts (50 words is the number by default)

 = Q: How can be hidden the related posts from the home page? =

 A: Go to the settings page of plugin and check the option "Exclude the related posts from homepage"